brtholomy/mdout/procedure.md

 # Fix font failures

-Chinese: PingFang TC, 10pt.
+Chinese : PingFang TC, 10pt.

-Japanese: Mincho
+Japanese : Mincho

-Hebrew: must be reversed manually.

 Cuneiform : Noto Sans Cuneiform

 Gothic : Noto Sans Gothic

+## Fix fonts manually

 Sanskrit : any with ligatures must be inserted as vectors.

+Hebrew : must be reversed manually.
+NOTE that git diff will display RTL languages wrong, while emacs will be correct.
+Export and check with a browser to be sure.

 # Remove original languages in body Blockquotes